How to use a Watch as a Compass

-A surprisingly simple and easy way to use your watch as a compass only requires having enough sunlight to cast a shadow from a twig.
+It’s surprisingly simple and easy how to use a watch as a compass.
+It only requires having enough sunlight to cast a shadow from a twig.
+And, of course, an analog watch.

-If you ever become lost, and do not have a compass, you can easily discover your direction by establishing a North-South line from your wrist watch.
-Here are the details…
+If you ever become lost, and do not have a compass, you can easily discover your general direction by establishing a North-South line from your analog wrist watch.
+It’s not exact, and there are a few caveats.
+However it’s close enough to orient yourself.

-Then while holding the twig steady, rotate the watch until the twig’s shadow is cast directly onto the position of the hour hand.
+Then while holding the twig steady, rotate the watch until the twig’s shadow is cast directly onto the position of the hour hand for the current time.

 In other words, you’re aligning the shadow with the hour hand (you’re pointing the hour hand in the direction of the sun).